ServoCorp/Udundi-Challenge/README.md

 # Udundi Coding Challenge

 This is a coding challenge for Udundi.
-Below you will find the design I was to match and my verion of it.
+Below you will find the design I was to match and my version of it.